 Sosban & the Old Butcher's, Menai Bridge

-Another exciting new addition to the village is Stephen and Bethan Stevans’ rustic restaurant Sosban & the Old Butcher’s, the original slate from the butcher’s shop still cladding one wall.
+An exciting addition to Menai Bridge is Stephen and Bethan Stevans’ rustic restaurant Sosban & the Old Butcher’s, the original slate from the butcher’s shop still cladding one wall.

 Stephen worked for Marcus Wareing in London before heading back to his native Anglesey.
 Open from Wednesday to Saturday evenings, this is touted as a dining experience rather than as a traditional restaurant.
 There’s no menu – the eight to 12 courses are a ‘grouping of ingredients’ – and while dishes sound simple, the result is pure theatre: ‘celeriac, coffee, apple’ is a sort-of risotto, the chopped celeriac resembling rice, served under a cloche filled with smoke.
 ‘Bitter chocolate, passion fruit, olive oil, peanut’ is a chocolate sphere of passion fruit and peanut dissolved at the table by liquid caramel.

-In the summer they’re planning to launch four suites here, turning it into a restaurant with rooms.
-In the meantime I’m staying in another restaurant with rooms, in Anglesey’s southwest corner.
+Stay in this restaurant with rooms, in Anglesey’s southwest corner.
 The four bedrooms and one very pink shepherd’s hut at The Outbuildings are surrounded by farmland.
 Anglesey was once dubbed the breadbasket of Wales, so fertile was this 276 square-mile island – there are views across to Snowdonia’s mountains and a five-mile beach at Llanddwyn is only minutes away, too.